gregmsanderson/fly-live-beats/docs/11-aws-run-globally.md

 One option could be to do it using DNS.
 The AWS DNS service, Route 53, supports [geo-location routing](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy-geo.html) and latency-based routing, deciding which record to return based on the user's location.

-In terms of pricing there is a small cost to add a hosted zone, and you then pay per million queries.
+In terms of pricing there is a small monthly cost to add a hosted zone, and you then pay about $0.70 per million geo queries.

 ## Global accelerator?